ThingLabsIo/ThingLabsIo.github.io/pages/workshop/js/05-sending-telemetry.md

 In this lab you learned how to write a Node.js + Johnny-Five application that collects environment telemetry and sends it to Azure IoT Hub.
 In the next lab you will setup some Azure services to store and visualize the data.

-<a class="radius button small" href="../visualize-iot-with-powerbi/">Go to 'Visualizing IoT Data with Power BI' ›</a>
+<a class="radius button small" href="../visualize-iot-with-powerbi/">Go to 'Visualizing IoT Data with Power BI' ›</a> or <a class="radius button small" href="../visualize-iot-with-web-app/">Go to 'Visualizing IoT Data with Web App' ›</a>